bio-tools/biotoolsSchemaDocs/keep_for_later.rst

 See the `GitHub docs <https://github.com/bio-tools/biotoolsSchema/tree/master/stable/docs>`__.

    "isAvailable", "Used (with value of 'Not available') when a link of a certain type is known not to be available.", "enum ('Not available')", "0 or 1"
+   "isAvailable", "Used (with value of 'Not available') when a download of a certain type is known not to be available.", "enum ('Not available')", "0 or 1"

+"cmd", "A useful command pertinent to the download, e.g. for getting or installing a tool.", "xs:token (restriction)", "0 or 1"

+"isAvailable", "Used (with value of 'Not available') when documentation of a certain type is known not to be available.", "enum ('Not available')", "0 or 1"

+   "isAvailable", "Used (with value of 'Not available') when a publication is known not to be available.", "enum ('Not available')", "0 or 1"